-There are a lot of cheap hotels and hostels in Saigon with prices ranging from 200,000VND to few millions dongs.
+There are a lot of cheap hotels and hostels in Saigon with prices ranging from 200,000VND to few millions of dongs.
 You should choose to stay close to bus stations or attractions for convenience purposes.
-Some central areas of accommodation service are Nguyen Trai street, Le Thanh Tong street, near Ben Thanh market, Pham Ngu Lao street….
+Some central areas of accommodation service are Nguyen Trai street, Le Thanh Tong Street, near Ben Thanh market, Pham Ngu Lao street….

-Opera House: is located on Dong Khoi Street – center of the city, surrounded by 2 luxury hotels – Caravelle and Continental.
-Opera House is considered as most representative and costly cultural construction in Ho Chi Minh City.
+Opera House: is located on Dong Khoi Street – the center of the city, surrounded by 2 luxury hotels – Caravelle and Continental.
+Opera House is considered as the most representative and costly cultural construction in Ho Chi Minh City.
 The house is built in 1898 by a French architect Ferret with Baroque style of The French Third Republic.
-The layout is based on the style of Paris Opera House but modified with one more basement and a mansart roof.
+The layout is based on the style of Paris Opera House but modified with one more basement and a Mansart roof.
 There are 3 levels inside and 1800 seats and the stage is equipped with modern facilities.
 Opera House is used for both traditional and modern cultural performance such as plays, cai luong, music, ballets, opera….

 Saigon Notre Dame Basilica: lying at no.1 Cong Xa Paris street, the cathedral is a must-see destination of Saigon.
 The building process started in 1877 and finished in 1880.
 The cathedral is known for its modified roman style, based on the Notre-Dame cathedral in Paris but smaller.
-In 1895, 2 more bell towers were built; each tower is 57,6m high with total 6 copper bells weighted to 25.850 tons.
-In front of the cathedral is a statue of Our Lady of Peace (Duc Me Hoa Binh) 4,2m high, weighted 8,5 tons, made by marble.
+In 1895, 2 more bell towers were built; each tower is 57,6m high with a total of 6 copper bells weighted to 25.850 tons.
+In front of the cathedral is a statue of Our Lady of Peace (Duc Me Hoa Binh) 4,2m high, weighed 8,5 tons, made by marble.
 The statue was made in Italy and erected in 1959.
-The walls are made of bare reddish brown bricks which were brought from Marseille.
+The walls are made of bare reddish-brown bricks which were brought from Marseille.
 In 1959, Vatican conferred the cathedral the status of a basilica.

 Vinh Nghiem Pagoda: at no.339 Nam Ky Khoi Nghia Street.
-This pagoda is named after Vinh Nghiem pagoda in Bac Giang province which was the center of Truc Lam Zen branch.
+This pagoda is named after Vinh Nghiem pagoda in Bac Giang province which was the centre of Truc Lam Zen branch.
 The pagoda was built in 1954 by architect Nguyen Ba Lang and engineer Bui Van To.
 Vinh Nghiem pagoda covers an area of 7000m square and the structure include Buddha palace, 3 Chedi towers, Tam Quan gate….
 Vinh Nghiem pagoda offers a representative religious architecture in the south, solemn landscape and peaceful atmosphere.

 Cu Chi tunnels: is located in Phu My Hung Commune, Cu Chi district.
-Cu Chi Tunnels is a famous historical site for tourists just about 70km away from city center.
+Cu Chi Tunnels is a famous historical site for tourists just about 70km away from the city centre.
 The total length of the tunnels is about 250km underground and was built by very rudimentary equipment.
 The tunnels are 3-8m deep under the ground and not enough space for an adult to stand upright.
 The first cellar in the woods has an underground well to supply the water for the whole population of the area.
 The well is 15m deep and very clean.
 The tunnel system has 3 levels, and there is one branch that even reaches to Saigon river.
-First level is 3m deep is able to shield from artillery shells and tank’s weight.
-The second level is 5m under the ground, is out of small bomb’s destructive power.
+The first level is 3m deep is able to shield from artillery shells and tank’s weight.
+The second level is 5m under the ground, is out of a small bomb’s destructive power.
 And the third level lies at 8-10m deep, is the safest level.
 The hatch covers are cleverly disguised as termite mounds apparently.
 There are many air vents along the tunnels.
 The larger cellars are linked with the tunnels which were used to rest, reserve weapons, eatables, Hoang Cam ovens….
 There are also cellars for command, surgery, and entertainment.
 The prices of tickets range from 20,000VND to 90,000VND.
-Beside, there is a real shooting range in Cu chi tunnel with charge from 20,000VND to 40,000VND.
+Besides, there is a real shooting range in Cu Chi tunnel with a charge from 20,000VND to 40,000VND.

 Dam Sen and Suoi Tien Amusement Park: these are two famous parks in Ho Chi Minh City for their nice landscape and modern game systems.
 The package ticket is from 90,000VND to 180,000VND by which you can play all games and also go sightseeing.
-Game ticket for 36 games is around 30,000VND which means with this ticket you can play 36 games except for some games that charge higher.
+A game ticket for 36 games is around 30,000VND which means with this ticket you can play 36 games except for some games that charge higher.
 Sightseeing tickets to lotus ponds are from 90,000VND to 150,000VND.
 In Suoi Tien park, an entrance ticket is priced at 60,000VND for adult and 30,000VND for children.
 The games in Suoi Tien are based on the old stories and legends of Vietnam people such as Lac Long Quan and Au Co, Son Tinh – Thuy Tinh, Watermelon legend… and many more.

 There are many more exciting sites to see such as Cho Lon market, Saigon river banks, Thu Thiem bridge….
 You should stay at Ho Chi Minh at least 2-3 days to enjoy all of the charms of this wonderful city which won’t ever disappoint you.